rgoshen/technical_page/README.md

 # technical_page
-My first technical page website
+My first technical page website.
+It uses HTML and CSS.

 Responsive Web Design Projects - Build a Technical Documentation Page
 Objective: Build a CodePen.io app that is functionally similar to this: https://codepen.io/freeCodeCamp/full/NdrKKL.